spbu-se/pldoctoolkit/doc-clone-miner/tests/documentation/Heat_Map/References/Linux_Core_Man_Pages/clones.md

 ---

 abe2db19-57fb-4798-903e-2c3f39e18554 <=< ACCEPT -->     unfwdretain
               Removes the header field names from the list of retained fields for the forward command.
-The special name ‘*’ will remove all fields.
+The special name вЂ*вЂ™ will remove all fields.

 ---